-25.2 Non-Retroactive except for Articles 10.7.510.8.5 and 17 or Unless Principle of "Lex Mitior" Applies
+25.2 Non-Retroactive except for Articles 10.7.59.4 and 1717 or Unless Principle of "Lex Mitior" Applies

-The retrospective periods in which prior violations can be considered for purposes of multiple violations under Article 10.7.510.8.5 and the statute of limitations set forth in Article 17 are procedural rules and should be applied retroactively; provided, however, that Article 17 shall only be applied retroactively if the statute of limitation period has not already expired by the Effective Date.
-Otherwise, with respect to any anti-doping rule violation case which is pending as of the Effective Date and any anti-doping rule violation case brought after the Effective Date based on an anti-doping rule violation which occurred prior to the Effective Date, the case shall be governed by the substantive anti-doping rules in effect at the time the alleged anti-doping rule violation occurred, unless the panel hearing the case determines the principle of "lex mitior" appropriately applies under the circumstances of the case.
+Any anti-doping rule violation case which is pending as of the Effective Date and any anti-doping rule violation case brought after the Effective Date based on an anti-doping rule violation which occurred prior to the Effective Date shall be governed by the substantive anti-doping rules in effect at the time the alleged anti-doping rule violation occurred, and not by the substantive anti-doping rules set out in this 2021 Code, unless the panel hearing the case determines the principle of "lex mitior" appropriately applies under the circumstances of the case.
+For these purposes, the retrospective periods in which prior violations can be considered for purposes of multiple violations under Article 10.7.510.9.4 and the statute of limitations set forth in Article 1717 are procedural rules, not substantive rules, and should be applied retroactively; along with all of the other procedural rules in the 2021 Code (provided, however, that Article 4717 shall only be applied retroactively if the statute of limitation period has not already expired by the Effective Date-Otherwise, with respect to any anti-doping rule violation case which is pending as of the Effective Date and any anti-doping rule violation case brought after the Effective Date based on an antidoping rule violation which occurred prior to the Effective Date, the case shall be governed by the substantive anti-doping rules in effect at the time the alleged anti-doping rule violation occurred, unless the panel hearing the case determines the principle of "lex mitior" appropriately applies under the circumstances of the case.).